james-menzies/robots/README.md

 ### Table

-Since the `Table` refers to the `Robots` via an interface, we can supply a mock of this inteface when testing.
+Since the `Table` refers to the `Robots` via an interface, it can be mocked when testing.

 Desired behaviour:
 * Out of range register throws exception.